serialport/node-serialport/README.md

 });
 ```

-To use the raw parser, you just provide the function definition (or leave undefined):
+To use the raw parser don't specify any parser, however if you really want to you can:

 ```js
 var SerialPort = require('serialport');